-Calorie counting apps are all well and good, but few give you more than a passing indication of the number of calories used walking.
+Calorie-counting apps are all well and good, but few give you more than a passing indication of the number of calories used walking.
 Why?
-Because some of the most commonly used formulas fail to account for individual factors which affect the rate at which we burn calories, like height and (in some cases) weight.
+Because some of the most commonly used formulas fail to account for individual factors that affect the rate at which we burn calories.
+This includes details such as height and, in some cases, weight.

 Here’s the formula you need to know:

 Calories burned per minute = (0.035 * body weight in kg) + ((Velocity in m/s ^ 2) / Height in m)) * (0.029) * (body weight in kg)